-Based on the above review, the Zoning By-law Amendment is required to recognize the legal nonconforming status of the properties and allow the proposed farm-related uses and on-farm diversified uses.
+Based on the above review, the Zoning By-law Amendment is required to recognize the legal non-conforming status of the properties and allow the proposed farm-related uses and on-farm diversified uses.
 Specifically, the uses to be permitted are the meeting building/kitchen which we suggest is farm-related and the employee/guest cabins which are both farm related and on-farm diversified.
 We also recommend that with the approval of the common element condominium road, the Bracken 2 property be recognized as eligible for a residential building permit.
-A Draft Zoning By-law Amendment is attached as Attachment 4.
+The Draft Zoning By-law Amendment is attached as Attachment 4 has been updated and submitted separately.